 Action Against Hunger is committed to the ten principles of the UN Global Compact in the areas of human rights, labour, environment and corruption.
-We are devoted to working together with the global community to contribute to the achievement of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals, especially the goal to end hunger and undernutrition (as set out in our International Strategic Plan for 2020).
-Our mandated principles and approaches are aligned with the UN Global Compact principles, including our beneficiary guidelines and programmatic approach (examples in our International Annual Report and Global Learning Review 2018).
+We are devoted to working together with the global community to contribute to the achievement of the 2030 Agenda for Sustainable Development and the Sustainable Development Goals, especially the goal to end hunger and undernutrition (as set out in our International Strategic Plan 2021-2025).
+Our mandated principles and approaches are aligned with the UN Global Compact principles, including our beneficiary guidelines and programmatic approach.
+You can see examples of this in our International Annual Report 2021 and our Global Performance Review 2021).

 As we are well respected by our peers for technical excellence, particularly in the area of undernutrition, we contribute to the international community by sharing our knowledge and expertise; and by investing in research, monitoring, evaluations and learning capacities to search for more effective solutions.
-For example, Action Against Hunger is a founding member of the No Wasted Lives Coalition, an inter-agency effort committed to catalysing action for acute malnutrition and promoting a coordinated approach to child health and nutrition.
+For example, Action Against Hunger is a founding member of the No Wasted Lives Coalition, an interagency effort committed to catalysing action for acute malnutrition and promoting a coordinated approach to child health and nutrition.

 We recognise that we cannot reach our goal of ending world hunger alone.
-We work in partnerships to maximise our impact, promote our values and create a worldwide movement for change.
-This includes working with corporate partners (for example, in 2018, Action Against Hunger worked with Starbucks in the UK, France, Spain and other European countries on an initiative to reduce food waste) and through local partnerships in the communities where we work.
+We work in partnerships to maximise our impact, promote our values and create a worldwide movement for change, including working with various corporate partners.
+For example, over the last two years, we have collaborated with Tenderstem, Starbucks, and YO!Sushi to support the millions of families around the world who struggle to access a healthy and nutritious diet.